corda/corda/docs/source/upgrade-notes.rst

 * ``CASH_PROGRAM_ID`` has been moved to ``Cash.PROGRAM_ID``, where ``Cash`` is defined in the ``import net.corda.finance.contracts.asset`` package

-* Many classes have been moved between packages, so you will need to update your imports

-  .. tip:: We have provided a several scripts (depending upon your operating system of choice) to smooth the upgrade
-     process for existing projects.
-This can be found at ``tools\scripts\update-test-packages.sh`` for the Bash shell and ``tools/scripts/upgrade-test-packages.ps1`` for Windows Power Shell users in the source tree

-* setCordappPackages and unsetCordappPackages have been removed from the ledger/transaction DSL and the flow test framework, and are now set via a constructor parameter or automatically when constructing the MockServices or MockNetwork object

-* Key constants e.g. ``ALICE_KEY`` have been removed; you can now use TestIdentity to make your own

-* The ledger/transaction DSL must now be provided with MockServices as it no longer makes its own
-  * In transaction blocks, input and output take their arguments as ContractStates rather than lambdas
-  * Also in transaction blocks, command takes its arguments as CommandDatas rather than lambdas

-* The MockServices API has changed; please refer to its API documentation

-* TestDependencyInjectionBase has been retired in favour of a JUnit Rule called SerializationEnvironmentRule
-  * This replaces the initialiseSerialization parameter of ledger/transaction and verifierDriver
-  * The withTestSerialization method is obsoleted by SerializationEnvironmentRule and has been retired

-* MockNetwork now takes a MockNetworkParameters builder to make it more Java-friendly, like driver's DriverParameters
-    * Similarly, the MockNetwork.createNode methods now take a MockNodeParameters builder

-* MockNode constructor parameters are now aggregated in MockNodeArgs for easier subclassing

-* MockNetwork.Factory has been retired as you can simply use a lambda

-* testNodeConfiguration has been retired, please use a mock object framework of your choice instead

-* MockNetwork.createSomeNodes and IntegrationTestCategory have been retired with no replacement

-* Starting a flow can now be done directly from a node object.
-Change calls of the form ``node.getServices().startFlow(...)`` to ``node.startFlow(...)``

-* Similarly a tranaction can be executed directly from a node object.
-Change calls of the form ``node.getDatabase().transaction({ it -> ... })`` to ``node.transaction({() -> ... })``

-* ``startFlow`` now returns a ``CordaFuture``, there is no need to call ``startFlow(...).getResultantFuture()``

 V1.0 to V2.0
 ------------